Preamble

 Version control: why are we here?

 Have you ever found yourself hours or days into a change to a coding or stats project, only to realise you need to go back?
-It’s times like these when version control can be very powerful!
-By tracking your progress on your code you can:

 • go back to specific versions of your code